 Summit Metro Parks establishes a fund with $3.5 million – the second largest establishing gift for an agency endowment fund in the community foundation's history.

 Foundation sets all-time high for grants and distributions at $11.4 million for the fiscal year ending March 31, 2017.

-The first On the Table Greater Akron community conversations are held around Summit and Medina counties, thanks to funding from the John S. and James L. Knight Foundation.
-The feedback received from these conversations will help inform future proactive grantmaking.
+The first On the Table Greater Akron community conversations are held, thanks to funding from the John S. and James L. Knight Foundation.
+The feedback received from these conversations helped to inform future proactive grantmaking.

 At the end of the fiscal year, the community foundation distributed a record $13.2 million in grants back into the community, bringing the lifetime total of grants to more than $150 million.

 During that time, the foundation also set a new record for the number of funds established in a fiscal year, with 51 new funds.
 The Summit County Police & Fire Community Engagement Fund, which helps local safety forces participate in community outreach initiatives, was the 600th fund established at the community foundation.

 Akron Community Foundation launches The Center for Family Philanthropy, a resource center for the region's charitable families.